-Authorized users receive credit cards that are connected to your line of credit, but they are not responsible for paying off the charges they make on those cards.
+Authorized users receive credit cards that are connected to the primary cardholder’s line of credit, but they are not responsible for paying off the charges they make on those cards.
 The person whose name is on the credit account is fully responsible for all charges made to the card.

 In other words: if you make someone an authorized user on your credit card and they run up a huge debt, you’re the one who’s ultimately responsible for paying off your credit card debt.
 Taking on an authorized user makes you liable for any mistakes made along that way, so choose your authorized users carefully.
 It is always important to establish a reimbursement plan with an authorized user so they can contribute to the charges they make each billing cycle.

 Does being an authorized user affect your credit?

-Being an authorized user can affect your credit in both positive and negative ways—but it can also have no affect on your credit whatsoever.
+Being an authorized user can affect your credit in both positive and negative ways—but it can also have no effect on your credit whatsoever.

 There are two factors you need to consider:

 - Whether the lender reports authorized users to the credit bureaus

 - Whether both the credit account owner and the authorized user use their shared account responsibly

 In order for your authorized user account to affect your credit, the lender or credit card issuer needs to report that account to the three major credit bureaus (Equifax, Experian and TransUnion).
 If the lender doesn’t report activity from an authorized user accounts to the credit bureaus, then those accounts won’t influence your credit rating.
 Authorized user accounts must show up on your credit report to affect your credit score.
 If they do, you might see your score change as soon as the lender starts reporting that information to the credit bureaus, which can take as little as 30 days.